edehr/edehr/docs/developer/inside-generator/README.md

 Developers can run the ```deploy.sh``` script to generate the content.
 They must use the ```-lint``` option before submitting changes to the repo.

+## Work flow

+When team members make a change to the Inputs sheet they are encouraged to tag the Google sheet with a version name that reflects the PR number of the code submitted.
+E.g.

+  1. Make some changes
+      1. Make a change to the Inputs sheet
+      2. Copy the code blocks into the raw files
+      3. Run the deploy script and verify your changes.
+  2. Submit a PR with the configuration changes.
+Note the PR number
+  3. Return to the google sheet and File ...
+Version History ...
+Name current version (use the PR #)

 ## Default_value
 The ```Default_value``` property provides the input elements default value.